The two-gap BCS model in the large-$N$ approximation within a field-theory approach: INTRODUCTION

 which is the so-called BCS gap equation \cite{Boulevard}.
 Obviously, Eq.~(\ref{BCSgapk}) is divergent for $k\rightarrow \infty$, as it usually is the case for gap equations.
 We shall circumvent this problem by considering an ultraviolet cutoff $\Lambda$.

 Note that the integral variable may be written as

 where

-is the density of states per spin degree of freedom and $\xi_k=\textbf{k}^2/2m$ \cite{Boulevard}.
+is the density of states, $\xi_k=\textbf{k}^2/2m$, and $N_s=2$ is the spin degeneracy.
 The standard approximation for the BCS model is to consider that $D(\xi_k)\approx D(k_F)=m k_F/ 2\pi^2$, where $k_F$ is the Fermi momentum. $D(k_F)$ is, therefore, the density of states at the Fermi surface of the metallic state.
-It turns out that for a metal $k_F \approx 10^4$ K in units of temperature.
-On the other hand, phonons may only transfer energy close to the Debye frequency $ \omega_D \propto 1/a \approx 10^2$ K, where $a$ is the lattice parameter.
-Therefore, we conclude that the integral may be calculated in the interval $\xi_k \in [-\omega_D,\omega_D]\equiv [-\Lambda,\Lambda]$, where $\Lambda\equiv \omega_D$ is an ultraviolet cutoff.
+It turns out that for a metal $k_F \approx 10^4$K in units of temperature.
+On the other hand, phonons may only transfer energy close to the Debye frequency $ \omega_D \propto 1/a \approx 10^2$K, where $a$ is the lattice parameter.
+Therefore, we conclude that the integral may be calculated in the interval $\xi_k \in [0,\omega_D]\equiv [0,\Lambda]$, where $\Lambda=\omega_D$ is an ultraviolet cutoff.
 We conclude, based on these numbers, that most of the electrons are not affected by this interaction, except those who are close to the Fermi energy.
-This explains our approximation into the integral over $k$, hence, it follows that \cite{livroMarino}
+This explains our approximation into the integral over $k$, hence, it follows that \cite{Boulevard,livroMarino}

 Using Eq.~(\ref{app1}) in Eq.~(\ref{BCSgapk}), we find

 Finally, because $\sinh^{-1}[\Lambda/|\sigma_0|]\approx \ln[2\Lambda/|\sigma_0|]$ for $\Lambda \gg |\sigma_0|$, we find

 which is the BCS gap for a superconductor.